 All modules are scheduled to be face to face and residential.
-Details of modules and their length are available in the Graduating Criteria section of this prospectus.
+Details of modules and their length are available on page 3 of this prospectus.
 Modules are also rotated around the UK.
+Attendance at modules is mandatory.
+Fellows are also expected to attend the ESCAIDE Conference each year which is held in a European city and therefore requires overseas travel.